 - A. Purpose.
 To maintain the, preserve, and enhance the stream corridors and wetlands. - B. Applicability.
-Streams and wetlands will be delineated by the following standards: - Stream corridor and wetland area delineation shall be performed by a qualified engineer or other qualified professional with demonstrated experience and expertise to conduct the required site analysis.
+Streams and wetlands will be delineated by the following standards: - 1.
+Stream corridor and wetland area delineation shall be performed by a qualified engineer or other qualified professional with demonstrated experience and expertise to conduct the required site analysis.
 Delineations are subject to the approval of the City Council. - 2.
 Stream corridors shall be delineated at the ordinary high-water mark.
 Stream corridors do not include irrigation ditches that do not contribute to the preservation and enhancement of fisheries or wildlife. - 3.
 Boundary delineation of wetlands are established using the current Federal Manual for Identifying and Delineating Jurisdictional Wetlands jointly published by the U.S. Environmental Protection Agency, the Fish and Wildlife Service, the Army Corps of Engineers, and the Soil Conservation Service. - B. Prohibited Activities.
-No development activity may be conducted that disturbs, removes, fills, dredges, clears, destroys, or alters, stream corridors or wetlands, including vegetation, except for restoration and maintenance activities allowed in this title. - C. Setbacks. - Perennial Stream Corridors.
-All buildings, accessory structures, parking lots, and all on-site wastewater disposal systems shall be set back at least one-hundred feet horizontally from the ordinary high-water mark of perennial and intermittent stream corridors. - 2.
-Wetlands.
-All buildings, accessory structures, and parking lots shall be set back at least fifty feet, and all on-site wastewater disposal systems shall be set back at least one hundred feet horizontally from the delineated edge of a wetland. - 3.
-Ephemeral Streams.
-All buildings, accessory structures, and parking areas or parking lots shall be set back at least fifty feet from the channel of an ephemeral stream. - D. Preservation of Vegetation.
+No development activity may be conducted that disturbs, removes, fills, dredges, clears, destroys, or alters, stream corridors or wetlands, including vegetation, except for restoration and maintenance activities allowed in this title. - C. Setbacks.
+The area fifty feet (50') from the high-water mark of a river or the delineated edge of a wetland shall be designated as open space. - D. Preservation of Vegetation.
 All existing vegetation within the stream corridor or wetland setback area shall be preserved to provide adequate screening or to repair damaged riparian areas, supplemented where necessary with additional native or adapted planting and landscaping. - E. Bridges.
-Any bridge over a stream corridor and within the stream setback area may be approved provided the city engineer affirms that the bridge is planned and constructed in such a manner as to minimize impacts on the stream corridor. - F. The City Council has discretion to reduce the perennial stream corridor and wetlands setbacks by a maximum of twenty-five percent where applicable upon satisfaction of the following criteria: - 1.
-The modification is designed to yield:
+Any bridge over a stream corridor and within the stream setback area must be approved provided the city engineer affirms that the bridge is planned and constructed in such a manner as to minimize impacts on the stream corridor.